 22350.
 No person shall drive a vehicle upon a highway at a speed greater than is reasonable or prudent having due regard for weather, visibility, the traffic on, and the surface and width of, the highway, and in no event at a speed which endangers the safety of persons or property.

 There are five key things to know about traffic tickets under this section:

 - The fine for a violation can range from $35.00 to more than $500.00, plus court costs and assessments.

-- A person cited for speeding under VC 22350 can (a) pay the fine, (b) do traffic school (once every 18 months) or (c) fight the ticket in court.
+- If you are cited for speeding under VC 22350, you can (a) pay the fine, (b) do traffic school (once every 18 months) or (c) fight the ticket in court.

-- An attorney can be hired to handle the case in court.
-If so, the client does not need to be present in court.
+- You can hire an attorney to handle the case in court.
+If so, you do not need to be present in court.

-- Ignoring the ticket (neither paying the fine nor going to court) will likely result in being charged with failure to appear per failure to appear per Vehicle Code 40508.
+- Ignoring the ticket (neither paying the fine nor going to court) will likely result in being charged with failure to appear per Vehicle Code 40508 VC.
 Although speeding is just an infraction, failure to appear can be charged as a misdemeanor crime.

-- 1. What is California’s basic speed law?
+- 1. What is California’s basic speeding law?

 - 2. How is the basic speed law different from specific speed limits?

 - 3. What are the penalties for a 22350 VC ticket?